0xSpaceShard/starknet-hardhat-plugin/README.md

 await account.deployAccount({ maxFee: ... });
 ```

-To successfully deploy `ArgentAccount`, the chain you are interacting with is expected to have its contracts declared.
-Alpha Goerli and Alpha Mainnet satisfy this criterion, but if you're working with Devnet, this is most easily achievable by running a [Devnet forked](https://shard-labs.github.io/starknet-devnet/docs/guide/fork) from e.g. alpha-goerli.
+To successfully deploy `ArgentAccount`, the chain you are interacting with is expected to have `ArgentAccount` contracts declared.
+Alpha Goerli and Alpha Mainnet satisfy this criterion, but if you're working with Devnet, this is most easily achievable by running Devnet [forked](https://shard-labs.github.io/starknet-devnet/docs/guide/fork) from e.g. Alpha Goerli.

+### Reuse account

 To retrieve an already deployed Account, use the `getAccountFromAddress` method.
 What may be especially useful are [predeployed+predefined accounts](https://shard-labs.github.io/starknet-devnet/docs/guide/Predeployed-accounts) that come with Devnet (retrieve them with `starknet.devnet.getPredeployedAccounts()`).